ksun46/PDMO_Examples/docs/src/S4_api/admm.md

 # ADMM

-This page documents the Alternating Direction Method of Multipliers (ADMM) algorithm components in PDMO.jl.
+This page documents the Alternating Direction Method of Multipliers (ADMM) algorithm components in `PDMO.jl`.

 ## Parameters and Iteration Information
 ```@docs